 JPA PULSE

-Monthly Strategic Intelligence & Net Assessment
+Monthly Strategic Intelligence &

 Applied Strategic Intelligence for boards, investment committees and senior executives operating across the world's most contested environments.